-He closed his eyes, savouring each drop of that stream of peace; willing it to last, knowing it wouldn't last.
-Sleep my dear.
+He closed his eyes, savoring each drop of that stream of peace; willing it to last, knowing it wouldn't last.
+Sleep, my dear.

 Bloth gripped the arms of the chair and forced his eyes to open; it hurt, but he had to come back to reality.